Dear Christian Mentor, Can you walk with me through Lent? (Darkness to Redemption)

 Every day, we are faced with a choice—will we live for ourselves, or will we live surrendered to God for the sake of others?
 Selfishness draws us inward, centering our desires, comfort, and control.
 But selflessness and sacrifice call us outward, inviting us to love deeply, give freely, and trust God fully.

 Dear Christian Mentor, Can you walk with me through Lent?
-(Day 33 Peace)
+(Peace)

 Have you ever felt distant from God?
 Or maybe your spiritual growth feels stagnant.
 Maybe you aren’t sure what God’s purpose or plan is for you.
 Or perhaps you recognize there are things in your life you need to surrender, change, or heal from—but you’re left wondering how.